sweattep/modern_quotes/README.md

 >You have a choice between starving or selling yourself into tyranny

+>Every modern brand wants to become part of the culture with or without appropriating it

 >Society forms a screen between nature and man.

 >If you want to learn to swim jump into the water.
 On dry land no frame of mind is ever going to help you.